Kalman Aron‘s (1924-2018) successful career spanned eight decades.

 - Anita Von Karajan, Vienna

-- Elena and William J. Hermanson, Pasadena, CA
+- Elena and William J. Hermanson, Pasadena

 - Susan and John B. Magee, Washington, D.C.